Skilled Worker Visa UK

 A number of special dispensations are provided for those occupations on the list within the immigration rules to make it easier for employers to hire migrant workers to fill vacancies in those areas of shortage.

 It is the Government’s responsibility to regularly commission the Migration Advisory Committee (MAC) to recommend what occupations should be added to the SOL.
-However, it is ultimately the Government who chooses the occupations.
+However, it is ultimately the Government that chooses the occupations.

 The salary threshold requirement will be reduced if you have a job offer for an occupation on the shortage occupation list.